Mitsui posts record profit on strong metals, offsetting Russia loss - NewsBreak

 “We’ll continue our involvement in the Sakhalin-2,” Hori said, adding the project, in which it owns 12.5% stake, is important for Japan’s energy supply.

-Energy giant Shell (SHEL.L) in February said it would exit all its Russian operations, including the Sakhalin-2, after sanctions tightened on Moscow. read more
+Energy giant Shell in February said it would exit all its Russian operations, including the Sakhalin-2, after sanctions tightened on Moscow.

-The Arctic-2 is continuing as there has been no formal decision to change the plan, Hori said, even though its partner TotalEnergies (TTEF.PA) has recorded an impairment of about $4.1 billion partly related to the project. read more
+The Arctic-2 is continuing as there has been no formal decision to change the plan, Hori said, even though its partner TotalEnergies has recorded an impairment of about $4.1 billion partly related to the project.

 “Still, there is a good chance that various circumstances will change the project’s plan and if that happens, we’ll make an announcement after reviewing the situation and confirming what needs to be confirmed among the partners,” Hori said.